 1. It is probably dishonest.
 Students usually have to sign a declaration that the work they are submitting is their own.
 If the work has been proofread by another person or organisation, then it is not the student’s own work that is being submitted.

 2. It is of no educational value.
 Our job as EAP or ESP teachers is to develop our students’ competence in the language and related practices.
-If we simply correct their work, then they will not develop this competence.
+The purpose of learning development is to develop learners.
+If we simply correct their work, or involve other people in correcting their work, then they will not develop this competence.
 I’m not saying that we should not sit down with students and discuss their work with them, or that we should not use class time for students to discuss their work with each other.
 This has some educational value.
 Simply correcting the students’ work does not have any.

 3. It does not encourage students to write accurately themselves.
 Writing well is difficult to develop and needs hard work and time.
 In order to develop their writing, students need to learn to proofread and edit their own work.
 If we do it for them, they will not develop this competence and will be worse off for not having developed it..

 4. It prevents development of transferable and generic skills that all students need and are particularly important for employment (see, for example, CBI (2011)).
 All universities have these general aims and objectives, and all courses need to include them in their own aims and objectives.
 This may have a negative impact on the perceptions that employers have of institutions and therefore it may destroy an employer’s confidence in the quality of the qualification.

 5. Commercial proof-reading services often claim that they will make the student sound like a native-speaker.
 This is not appropriate in 2015.